Nixinova/Website/readme.md

 This repository contains the source code for my website, [nixinova.com](https://nixinova.com).

-- Content pages are stored in [pages/](https://github.com/Nixinova/website/tree/main/pages).
+- Content pages are stored in the [`pages`](https://github.com/Nixinova/website/tree/main/pages) folder.
-- Assets are stored in [assets/](https://github.com/Nixinova/website/tree/main/assets).
+- Assets are stored in the [`assets`](https://github.com/Nixinova/website/tree/main/assets) folder.
-- Templates are stored in [_includes](https://github.com/Nixinova/website/tree/main/_includes).
+- Templates are stored in the [`_includes`](https://github.com/Nixinova/website/tree/main/_includes) folder.

-If you find any issues with a page, please create a [new issue](https://github.com/Nixinova/website/issues/new).
+If you find an issue with any page, please [create a new issue](https://github.com/Nixinova/website/issues/new).